kelcecil/go-workshop/README.md

 # Go Workshop

-Code for a Google Go workshop.
+Code for a Google Go workshop taught by @kelcecil and @mattnenterprise at West Virginia University.